Discrimination Complaint Procedure for Faculty/Staff

 If a complainant elects to have the matter dealt with in an informal manner, the Affirmative Action Officer/Title IX Coordinator will attempt to reasonably resolve the problem to the mutual satisfaction of the parties.
 The complainant and the respondent will receive notification of the agreed-upon resolution.

 If a formal complaint is filed, the Affirmative Action Officer/Title IX Coordinator forwards the complaint to the Chairperson of the University's Affirmative Action Committee.
 The Chairperson of the Committee refers the complaint to a three-person panel, which reviews all relevant information.
 The Chairperson of the panel submits a summary of its findings and the Panel's recommendation(s) for further action to the President.
-The President then issues a written statement indicating what action he/she proposes to take.
+The President then issues a written statement indicating what action they proposes to take.
 The action may include, but not be limited to, termination, demotion, reassignment, suspension, reprimand, or training.
-For employees in collective bargaining units, the President may determine that sufficient information exists to refer the matter to his/her designee for investigation and disciplinary action or other action as may be appropriate under the applicable collective bargaining agreement.
+For employees in collective bargaining units, the President may determine that sufficient information exists to refer the matter to their designee for investigation and disciplinary action or other action as may be appropriate under the applicable collective bargaining agreement.

 For a full description of the process, please see the SUNY Complaint Procedure for the Review of Allegations of Unlawful Discrimination.